congnguyendinh0/coinginner/README.md

 #### How to install the android app

-Android: https://play.google.com/store/apps/details?id=com.coinginner.coinginner // or install coinginner.apk from the repo
+Android: [Playstore](https://play.google.com/store/apps/details?id=com.coinginner.coinginner) // or install [coinginner.apk](https://github.com/congnguyendinh0/coinginner/blob/main/coinginner.apk) from the repo

 #### How to install the ios app